dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 Q: Is there any difference between 'Liberty' and 'Freedom'?
 A: For General Studies, there is no difference. :p --> Use it interchangeably.
 - For Political Studies --> various scholars gave different explanations.
-	- Still 'Freedom' is widely used =>  since, 'liberty' got associated with  'Liberals' and hence, 'Capitalism'
+	- Still 'Freedom' is widely used =>  since, 'liberty' got associated with  'Liberals' and hence, 'Capitalism'.